AdobeDocs/analytics-platform.en/help/guided-analysis/types/retention-rates.md

 Subsequent duration buckets count the number of users who returned on or after that duration.
 This count is the numerator used to calculate the percentage of users retained.

 * If a user engages with the event only once during the desired date range (the initial engagement), they only appear in the "Day 0" duration bucket.
 * If a user engages with the event multiple days after initially qualifying for inclusion in the analysis, they appear in the latest qualifying duration bucket and all duration buckets leading up to it.
 This type of calculation is sometimes referred to as "unbounded retention".
+You can change this calculation setting in the query rail.

+Users that qualify for duration buckets are based on time elapsed, not calendar day.
+For example, if a user qualifies for an event at 11:55 PM on September 6, then qualifies for a return event at 12:05 AM on September 7, they would not appear in the 1-day duration bucket.
+A full 24 hours must elapse before the user qualifies for the 1-day duration bucket.

 ![Retention rates screenshot](../assets/retention-rates.png){style="border:1px solid gray"}